dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

 The `MODE_A` register is used to configure the channel and FS values:
   - `CLK_DIS` (bit 28, p 130: disable the clock before setting the PCM
     clock.
-Use the SYNC bit to wait for the dffect to take place.
+Use the SYNC bit to wait for the effect to take place.
   - `CLKM` (23, p 130): the default is 0 which means master mode, so we can leave it as-is.
   - `FSM` (21, p 131): the default is 0 which means master mode, so we can leave it as-is.
   - `FSI` (20, p 131): if you connect the mic select to ground you'd have to invert this to get the signal.
   - `FLEN` (19:10) frame length.
-0 means a lenght of 1 clock.
+0 means a length of 1 clock.
 We need the frame length to be 64 clocks (from the mic data sheet) so set this to 63.
   - `FSLEN` (9:0) frame sync length.
 We want half on, half off, so set this